MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 __Figure x.
 Measure A3 Optimization Results__

-The annual energy use and energy cost savings for the optimized setpoint of 13C is shown in Figures x. and x. below, which showed a savings of 1.9% and 3.3% respectively.
+The annual energy cost and use savings for the optimized setpoint of 13C is shown in Figures x. and x. below, which showed a savings of 3.3% and 1.9% and respectively.

 ![image](images/measure_a3_energy_cost_savings.png)